Girl who was pulled into water by a sea lion treated for 'seal finger' infection

-The little Canadian girl who was dragged into the water by a sea lion over the weekend is being treated for a related infection, the Vancouver Aquarium said on Wednesday.
+The family of the Canadian girl, who was dragged into the water by a sea lion over the weekend and is being treated for a related infection, is speaking out for the first time.

+An older man who appeared to be a relative jumped into the water and quickly rescued her.
+The girl's father credits the older relative's quick-thinking with saving her life.

+"If he had one- or two-second doubt about that, my girl could have been gone by then.
+That reaction, makes him a hero," the girl's father said in an interview with the Canadian Broadcasting Corporation.

-Days later, the Vancouver Aquarium urged the girl's family to get her help because she was possibly in danger of a hazardous infection known as "seal finger," and her parents brought her in for treatment.
+Days later, the Vancouver Aquarium urged the girl's family to get her help because she was possibly in danger of a hazardous infection known as "seal finger."

 "The family saw media reports in which our marine mammal trainer recommended they call us, and they did get in touch."
 Vancouver Aquarium spokeswoman Deana Lancaster told NBC News.
 "She did get a superficial wound and she's going to get the right treatment."